Loving-Studios/RGSEngine/README.md

 # RGSEngine v2.0

-**RGSEngine** is a 3D game engine, the goal of this second release is to get rid of our dependence on FBX to run our games, organize resources in a consistent way, and introduce several optimizations and tools in the graphics / editor pipeline such as frustum culling, octree acceleration structures, custom asset formats, scene serialization, and a full resource management workflow.
+**RGSEngine** is a 3D game engine, the goal of this second release is to get rid of our dependence on FBX to run our games, organize resources in a consistent way, and introduce several optimizations and tools in the engine such as frustum culling, octree acceleration structures, custom asset formats, scene serialization, and a full resource management workflow.

 ## 📎 Repository Link